Comparisons12 min read

 Stash Overview

-Stash takes a different philosophical approach.
+Stash takes a different route.
 It wants to teach you to invest, not just invest for you.
-Launched in 2015, Stash gives users access to individual stocks, ETFs, and themed portfolios — with enough guidance to avoid total beginner meltdowns.
+Launched in 2015, Stash gives users access to individual stocks, ETFs, and themed portfolios — with enough guidance so beginners don't panic.
 Think of it less like a robo-advisor and more like a brokerage with training wheels.
-Honestly, I think that framing is underrated — there's a huge gap between "completely passive app" and "full Fidelity account," and Stash fills it better than almost anything else out there.
+There's a massive gap between "completely passive app" and "full Fidelity account," and Stash fills that space better than almost anything else.

 Key Features

-- Learn Section: Educational content tied directly to your investment decisions — arguably the best onboarding education of the two apps.
+• Learn Section: Educational content tied directly to your investment decisions — honestly, the onboarding education here is some of the best in the space.

 Pricing